paulogodinho-actions/aws-ec2-self-hosted-runner/README.md

     - Write to SSM Parameter Store

 ### Launch Templates
-The Launch Templates has no special requirement outside a proper IAM role, bear in mind that this action uses an **user data** script to make the machine register itself as Github Self Hosted Runner, any previously set **user data** in the Launch Template will be overriden.
+The Launch Templates has no particular requirement outside a proper IAM role, bear in mind that this action uses a **user data** script to make the machine register itself as Github Self Hosted Runner, any previously set **user data** in the Launch Template will be overridden.

 Launch Template Requirement:
 - IAM Role attached that allows for:
     - Read from SSM Parameter Store

+## Future improvements:
+- Allow for spawning of Linux machines
+- Allow for greater control of Instance life cycle, allowing more jobs to run on a single Instance